dfdwebsites/React-Eshop/README.md

     admin can delete products
     create orderList for admin and is able to set status to delivered if order is paid add button to delete order for admins

+## 28. User List

+    admin can update and delete users
+    create userList for admin and is able to change name/email and make admin Admins can delete users